Splunk Enterprise Data Administration (SEDA)

 • Mask data with SEDCMD and TRANSFORMS

-• Override sourcetype or host based upon event values
+• Override sourcetype or host base upon event values

 • Define default and custom search time field extractions

-• Identify the pros and cons of indexed time field extractions
+• Identify the benefits and drawbacks of indexed time field extractions

 • Configure indexed field extractions